openconfig/reference/rpc/gnmi/gnmi-specification.md

 *   `extension` - a repeated field used to carry gNMI extensions, as per the description in [Section 2.7](#27-extensions-to-gnmi).

-`SubscribeResponse` messages with the `update` field set to a `Notification` message are not guaranteed to be sent in timestamp order.
-This allows congestion management schemes to provide the most recent data while avoiding starving any particular path.
+`SubscribeResponse` messages with the `update` field set to a `Notification` are not required to be sent by the target in timestamp order, and client implementations MUST NOT assume that these messages will be received in timestamp order.

 #### 3.5.1.5 Creating Subscriptions